SUSTAIN /səˈsteɪn/

 Driving Forces of Effectiveness

-Created by A. Roger Merrill and Rebecca Merrill, EDM, MSW, the model states that time-tested values such as Vision, Identity, Purpose, Order, Concentration, Integrity, Harmony and Progression drive effectiveness to your desired level.
+The model states that time-tested values such as Vision, Identity, Purpose, Order, Concentration, Integrity, Harmony and Progression drive effectiveness to your desired level.
 Each of these can be explored with some depth.
 I’ll address each individually in separate posts.
 Collectively, they combat “resisting forces” like, “Too many things to do, Fatigue, lack of purpose, not enough money, not enough time, mental fragmentation, etc.”

 These same core values, and the idea of Quadrant II time management, became the underpinnings of The 7 Habits of Highly Effective People, coauthored by Roger Merrill and Stephen Covey.
 The teachings of Merrill and Covey are the foundation of being an effective human.